YasseenH/movie-scraper/README.md

-# MovieScraper - AI-Powered Movie Recommendations
+# MovieScraper: ML-Powered Movie Recommendations

 A modern web application that provides personalized movie recommendations using machine learning.
 Built with Flask, scikit-learn, and a clean, responsive UI.